Multiplicative Invariant Fields of Dimension \le 6: The case with and Noether's problem for

 Using the command {\tt ZClassRepsQClass} of CARAT package \cite{CARAT} of GAP, we can split the $\bQ$-class of $M$ into six $\bZ$-classes.
 Then just apply the function ${\tt H2nrM}$ to determine $H_u^2(A_6,M_i)$ $(1\leq i\leq 6)$.
-We can distinguish the six $\bZ$-classes according to their cohomologies $H^1$ and $\widehat{H}^{-1}$ as below. \end{proof}
+We can distinguish the six $\bZ$-classes according to their cohomologies $H^1$ and $\widehat{H}^{-1}$ (see a demonstration of the GAP functions in the end of this section). \end{proof}

+In some cases, Saltman \cite{Sa4} gave an application of the non-vanishing $H_u^2(G,M)\neq 0$ to a counter-example of Noether's problem for $N\rtimes G$ over $\bC$ where $N$ is some abelian group: